 Your feedback is very important to us.

-For general questions on complaints you can contact the Customer Care Team (formerly PALS and complaints for Wandsworth CCG), who will assist you:
+For general questions on complaints you can contact the Customer Care Team who will assist you:

 If you have a complaint or concern about the service you have received from the doctors or any of the staff working in this practice, please let us know.
 We operate a practice complaints procedure as part of a NHS system for dealing with complaints.
 Our complaints system meets national criteria.